 I say meaningful vacations because you’ll be tempted to cheat.

 You’ll be tempted to say “3 days is enough.”
 No, it’s not.

 You’ll be tempted to say “We can just stay home and relax.”
 And maybe you can.
 But I just want to catch up on household projects when I do.

-Taking a meaningful vacation doesn’t mean you have to drop thousands on Europe, but it does mean you need to rest and recharge.
+Taking a meaningful vacation doesn’t mean you have to drop thousands of dollars on a European tour, but it does mean you need to rest and recharge.
 In this post, I wrote about why driven people (like me) generally suck at vacation.

 17. Developing a hobby you love

 I could almost be a ‘work is my hobby’ guy.
 Maybe you could be too.